Cart

 For Sellers and Start-ups:

-- Authenticity and storytelling: Consumers, especially Gen Z, want to know the story of the second-hand product.
+2. Authenticity and storytelling: Consumers, especially Gen Z, want to know the story of a second-hand product.
 Who was the previous owner?
 Where does it come from?
-Why is this clothing special?
+Why is this garment special?

-- Use social media: TikTok and Instagram are your best marketing tools for second hand stores.
-Publish authentic content, collaborate with micro-influencers (5-50k followers), promoting circular fashion.
+3. Use social media: TikTok and Instagram are your best marketing tools for second hand stores.
+Post authentic content, collaborate with micro-influencers (5-50k followers), promoting circular fashion.

-- Take care of customer experience: Fast product shipping, clean and well-packaged products, friendly communication – these are fundamental.
-A negative review can ruin the reputation of a second hand store.
+4. Focus on customer experience: Fast product shipping, clean and well-packaged items, friendly communication – these are essential.
+A negative review can ruin a second hand store’s reputation.

-- Invest in technology: If you run a platform with used clothing, AI for product pricing and categorization is a must-have.
+5. Invest in technology: If you run a used clothing platform, AI for product pricing and categorization is a must-have.
 If you have an offline store, consider CRM systems and loyalty programs.

 For Investors:

-- The secondary products market still has huge growth potential: A CAGR (compound annual growth rate) of 18-22% annually over the next 5 years is a great investment in the second hand sector.
+1. The secondary goods market still has huge growth potential: A CAGR (compound annual growth rate) of 18-22% over the next 5 years makes the second hand sector a great investment.

-- Technology is the future: Invest in startups developing AI for pricing second hand products, blockchain for authentication, AR for virtual fitting rooms for second hand stores.
+3. Technology is the future: Invest in startups developing AI for pricing second hand products, blockchain for authentication, and AR for virtual fitting rooms in second hand stores.

-- Logistics and fulfillment: Second hand platforms that solve shipping cost issues (e.g., through their own network of pickup points) will gain a competitive advantage in the circular fashion market.
+4. Logistics and fulfillment: Second hand platforms that solve shipping cost issues (e.g., through their own network of pickup points) will gain a competitive edge in the circular fashion market.

-- ESG and impact investing: Investments in second hand have measurable ecological and social impact, which is attractive to ESG funds.
+5. ESG and impact investing: Investments in second hand have measurable environmental and social impact, making them attractive to ESG funds.

 12. Summary

-The Polish second hand market in 2026 is a mature, dynamic sector valued at 12.3 billion PLN, growing over 26% annually.
-Driven by Generation Z and Millennials, who combine the search for uniqueness with ecological awareness, it has become a full-fledged retail segment rather than a marginal alternative.
+The Polish second hand market in 2026 is a mature, dynamic sector worth 12.3 billion PLN, growing over 26% annually.
+Driven by Generation Z and Millennials, who combine the search for uniqueness with environmental awareness, it has become a full-fledged retail segment rather than a marginal alternative.

 The online channel dominates (72% of the used clothing market value), with Vinted, OLX, Allegro, and specialist stores like FajneCiuchy24.pl as the main players.
-Brick-and-mortar used clothing stores are undergoing transformation – their number is decreasing, but quality and specialization are increasing.
+Brick-and-mortar second hand clothing stores are undergoing transformation – their numbers are decreasing, but quality and specialization are increasing.

-Challenges in the used products market include logistics, authentication of premium products, and competition from ultra-cheap fast fashion.
-However, EU regulations (DAC7, EPR, digital product passports) and growing ecological awareness and the popularity of circular fashion work in favor of the secondary market.
+Challenges in the used goods market include logistics, authentication of premium products, and competition from ultra-cheap fast fashion.
+However, EU regulations (DAC7, EPR, digital product passports) along with growing environmental awareness and the popularity of circular fashion are working in favor of the secondary market.

-The forecasts are optimistic: by 2030, the value of the second hand market may exceed 25 billion PLN, and every third wardrobe item purchased in Poland will come from second hand.
+The outlook is optimistic: by 2030, the value of the second hand market could exceed 25 billion PLN, and one in three clothing items purchased in Poland will come from second hand.

-For entrepreneurs and investors, the secondary market is a sector full of opportunities – from niche vintage boutiques with used clothing to advanced technology platforms.
-The key to success in the used goods market is specialization, authenticity, leveraging technology, and a deep understanding of the values that matter to consumers today: uniqueness, responsibility, and smart shopping.
+For entrepreneurs and investors, the resale market is full of opportunities – from niche vintage boutiques with used clothing to advanced technology platforms.
+The key to success in the used goods market is specialization, authenticity, technology use, and a deep understanding of the values that matter to consumers today: uniqueness, responsibility, and smart shopping.

 13. Circular Fashion Market Worldwide: A Global Revolution

-The Polish re-commerce market does not operate in isolation – it is part of a global phenomenon that is redefining the fashion industry on all continents.
-The value of the global used clothing and circular fashion market reached over 317 billion USD in 2026 and is growing 2-3 times faster than the new clothing market.
+The Polish re-commerce market does not operate in isolation – it is part of a global phenomenon redefining the fashion industry across all continents.
+The value of the global used clothing and circular fashion market reached over $317 billion in 2026 and is growing 2-3 times faster than the new clothing market.

 13.1.
 Scale of the Global Market